Path-breaking report launched at World Economic Forum demonstrates the importance of private education in addressing the continent’s education crisis.

 The research, based on 260 interviews and consultations with African and global education sector leaders, finds that 21% of African children and young people are already being educated in the private sector.
 By 2021, this percentage is expected to rise to one in four.
 Previous estimates have suggested that only 13.5% of young people are in private institutions.
 When taking into account informal education, this report finds it is almost double that figure.

 The private education sector alone requires investment of $16-$18 billion over the next five years to meet this demand.

 The research suggests the scale of investment needed to meet education demand in sub-Saharan Africa (SSA).
 It underscores why dramatic action by multiple actors – public, private, and not-for-profit institutions – is required to address the continent’s education crisis.

-In her forward to the report, Liberian President Ellen Johnson Sirleaf notes, “If you care about the future of education in Africa, please read it.”
+“If you care about the future of education in Africa, please read it.”

 The Business of Education in Africa sets out to answer two basic questions:

 - How can governments engage the private sector to improve access, quality and outcomes?

 - What are the opportunities for the private sector to invest and improve education outcomes in Africa?

 Without dramatic changes to its education systems, sub-Saharan Africa will fail to reach its potential as an engine of global growth and will be a drag on the global economy.
 Whether or not we live in Africa, all of our futures will be affected by the success or failure of education on the continent.